AmericanGeezus/TeamsFunctions/docs/Get-TeamsOVR.md

 ## OUTPUTS

 ## NOTES
-Without parameters, it executes the following string:
+This script is indulging the lazy admin.
+It behaves like Get-CsOnlineVoiceRoute with a twist:
+If more than 3 results are found, behaves like Get-CsOnlineVoiceRoute | Select Identity Without any parameters, it lists names only:
-Get-CsOnlineVoiceRoute | Where-Object Identity -NE "LocalRoute"  | Select-Object Name -ExpandProperty Name
+Get-CsOnlineVoiceRoute | Where-Object Identity -NE "LocalRoute"  | Select-Object Name

 ## RELATED LINKS